jbachhardie/allisondm-react/README.md

 The site is built using React.
 It uses:

 * React Router for navigation.
-* GSAP for animation.
-* ScrollMagic for scroll effects.
 * Bulma as a CSS framework.
 * Contentful as a CMS backend.

 The use of Contentful to deliver content to a single-page application allows the site to be hosted at minimal cost (configured here to deploy to Firebase but can be hosted on any static hosting) while allowing real-time content editing by the author.